PixeledCode/react-flow/README.md

 Some of the key features of the application include:

-- Create Multiple Nodes.
+- Creating multiple Nodes.
-- Create Edges between Nodes.
+- Creating Edges between Nodes.
-- Create Nodes from a list of available Nodes.
+- Creating Nodes from a list of available options.
-- Change the settings of the a Node.
+- Change the settings of a Node.
-- While saving, throw an error if the graph is not valid.
+- Validating Graph Integrity.
-- PWA, so the application works offline.
+- Offline Functionality with PWA.

 ## Styling